Freedom of speech in the United States: Censorship

+Opponents of anti-BDS laws claim that Israel and its supporters are engaging in lawfare by lobbying for anti-BDS laws that infringe upon the right to free speech.

 In 2002, the United States was ranked 17th of 167 countries in the annual worldwide Press Freedom Index of Reporters Without Borders.
 "The poor ranking of the United States (17th) is mainly because of the number of journalists arrested or imprisoned there.
 Arrests are often because they refuse to reveal their sources in court.
 Also, since the September 11 attacks, several journalists have been arrested for crossing security lines at some official buildings."
 In the 2006 index the United States fell further to 53rd of 168 countries; indeed, "relations between the media and the Bush administration sharply deteriorated" as it became suspicious of journalists who questioned the "War on Terrorism".
 The zeal of federal courts which, unlike those in 33 U.S. states, refuse to recognize the media's right not to reveal its sources, even threatened journalists whose investigations did not pertain to terrorism.
 The United States improved, moving up to 48th place in 2007, however, and to 20th in 2010.
 In the following years, the rank again declined, placing the United States 45th in 2020.